awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 You can stop and start your Amazon EBS\-backed instance using the console or the command line\.

 By default, when you initiate a shutdown from an Amazon EBS\-backed instance \(using the shutdown or poweroff command\), the instance stops\.
 You can change this behavior so that it terminates instead\.
-For more information, see [Changing the Instance Initiated Shutdown Behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
+For more information, see [Changing the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.

 **To stop and start an Amazon EBS\-backed instance using the console**